-Two classic flavours together, Gaussian Processes and state filters.
+Two classic flavours together, Gaussian processes and state filters/ stochastic differential equations.

-I am interested here in the trick which makes certain Gaussian process regression soluble by making it local, i.e. Markov, with respect to some assumed hidden state, in the same way Kalman filtering does Wiener filtering.
-This trick is explained in an intro article in S. Särkkä, Solin, and Hartikainen (2013), based on work in (Reece and Roberts 2010; ???; Särkkä and Hartikainen 2012; Hartikainen and Särkkä 2010; Saatçi 2012).
+I am interested here in the trick which makes certain Gaussian process regression problems soluble by making them local, i.e. Markov, with respect to some assumed hidden state, in the same way Kalman filtering does Wiener filtering.
+This trick is explained in an intro article in S. Särkkä, Solin, and Hartikainen (2013), based on work in (Reece and Roberts 2010; Lindgren, Rue, and Lindström 2011; Särkkä and Hartikainen 2012; Hartikainen and Särkkä 2010; Solin 2016).
 Recent extensions include (Karvonen and Särkkä 2016; Nickisch, Solin, and Grigorevskiy 2018).
-The idea is that if your covariance kernel is, or can be well approximated by, a proper rational function then it is possible to factorise it into a state space model tractably, which makes it cheap due to the favourable properties of such models.
+The idea is that if your covariance kernel is, or can be well approximated by, say, a rational function then it is possible to factorise it into a state space model tractably, which makes it cheap due to the favourable properties of such models.
 That sounds simple enough conceptually; I wonder about the practice.

 Possibly related, but I have not yet actually read: (Huber 2014).